"Know thyself’- inscription on the Temple of Apollo at Delph

 What I’ve Learned about Psychic Change:

-I believe having a deep, real, therapeutic relationship with a highly trained and devoted psychoanalytic clinician is an experience unlike any other and can help people overcome the most difficult of challenges of life.
+I believe having a deep, real, therapeutic relationship with a highly trained and devoted psychoanalytic clinician who deeply understands you is an experience unlike any other and can help people overcome the most difficult of challenges of life.
 A therapeutic relationship is a cornerstone for facilitating a dynamic process that allows for a generative, deep inner and interpersonal exploration that promotes knowledge, creativity, trust, truth, love, and grit to overcome obstacles.
-This process can beget real internal changes, leading to external changes that allow someone to create a satisfying life one can be proud of and is in harmony with the unique human they are.
-My perspective is informed by the rich and varied experiences I have had as a clinician and what I have first-hand experience of that have helped me and my patients transform and live differently.
+This process can beget real internal changes, leading to external changes that allow someone to create a satisfying life one can be proud of and is in accordance with the unique human they are.
+My perspective is informed by the rich and varied experiences I have had as a clinician over the past decade and what I have first-hand experience of that have helped me and my patients transform and live differently.

 As you may know from physical injuries, healing is not without pain and patience.
 Similarly, nothing worthwhile in life, especially change, comes without significant effort, time, frustration tolerance, and devotion.
-Respectively, I don’t believe that short-term therapies (e.g., strict behavioral and cognitive therapies) and solely taking medication help heal the root causes of psychic suffering.
-While these approaches may help you feel better short-term (or not), they are often pathologizing, reductionistic, and deny your own pain, leaving you right where you began or even worse off.
-Therefore, to have integrity, I only provide services that I believe are benevolent for most people long-term, which is individual and group psychotherapy.
-It is my belief that life is not without suffering and that enhancing the capacity to bear suffering, learning from suffering, and growing from suffering is a realistic path to living authentically, and paradoxically to live with more joy.
+Respectively, I don’t believe that short-term therapies (e.g., strict behavioral and cognitive therapies) and/or solely taking psychotropic medication help heal the root causes of psychic suffering, especially when difficulties are long-standing and complex.
+While short-term therapies and psychotropics may help you feel better short-term (or not), they are often pathologizing, reductionistic, and deny your own pain, leaving you right where you began or even worse off.
+Therefore, to have integrity, I only provide services that I believe are benevolent for most people in the long term, which are individual and/or group psychotherapy.
+It is my belief that life is not without suffering and that enhancing the capacity to bear suffering, learning from suffering and growing from suffering is a realistic path to living authentically and paradoxically to live with more joy.

-Often, people are fearful that without substances and/or tension-relieving behaviors (e.g. excessive social media/gaming, workaholism, overeating, compulsive sexual activities, drug use, etc.) they will be overwhelmed by their feelings of helplessness, suffering horribly.
+Often, people are fearful that without substances and/or tension-relieving behaviors (e.g. excessive social media/gaming, workaholism, overeating, compulsive sexual activities, drug use, etc.), they will be overwhelmed by unbearable feelings, often of helplessness, suffering horribly.
 It is my experience that suffering is only unbearable when it is done alone.
 With help, feelings do not have to derail your life and are a source of truth and insight.
-Feelings are powerful messages from the soul and are to be respected and understood, but they can often be disturbing, confusing, disorienting, and extremely painful when not knowing how to accept and work with them in constructive, new ways.
-While feelings will not kill you, avoiding and repressing feelings while unconsciously repeating problematic behaviors in response to unpleasant feelings can collectively destroy your ability to truly live and understand yourself.
+Feelings are powerful messages from the soul and are to be respected and understood, but they can often be disturbing, confusing, disorienting, humiliating/shameful, and extremely painful when not knowing how to accept and work with them in constructive, new ways.
+While feelings will not kill you, unconsciously repeating problematic methods in response to unpleasant feelings (even those you aren’t consciously connected with) can collectively destroy your ability to understand yourself deeply and, respectively, live well.
+Together, in the spirit of acceptance, continual self-exploration, and curiosity, patients often find that they have the necessary support to understand, regulate, and effectively work through difficult feelings, gain life-changing insight, overcome lifelong issues, and heal through our connection and trusting relationship.
+Collectively, throughout our work, I find that people can have outward rewards by profoundly increasing their internal capacity to love and work by enriching their psychic experience and working through unconscious conflicts and deficits.